Find out how the ATA Carnet works, what to do at customs, and what happens if your goods are lost, destroyed or stolen.

 If the details on the carnet are not clear, the importing customs authority can:

-If you alter the details after your carnet has been issued, customs authorities can refuse to accept it.
+If you change the details after your carnet has been issued, customs authorities can refuse to accept it.

 Check what to do if your goods or carnet are lost, stolen or destroyed.